-The Participation Contract requires D.R.
-Horton, to use commercially reasonable efforts to complete construction and installation of certain backbone infrastructure to support the first phase of the Auctioned Land (the "Phase 1 Infrastructure") on or before November 4, 2025, subject to extension for up to 90 days under certain circumstances and additional extensions for good cause at the discretion of the ASLD Commissioner.
-The Phase 1 Infrastructure includes the Public Infrastructure and Other Infrastructure, as defined in the Official Statement, and other infrastructure; a potable water booster facility that is part of the Other Infrastructure; and certain wastewater regional facilities.
-D.R.
-Horton and the Developer have, as applicable, completed construction and installation of the Phase 1 Infrastructure.
-See "THE PUBLIC INFRASTRUCTURE," and "THE OTHER INFRASTRUCTURE."
-Under the Brookfield Purchase Agreement, Brookfield Homes is responsible for paying its share of the Phase 1 Infrastructure allocable to the Brookfield Designated Property.
-Pursuant to the Brookfield Purchase Agreement and the Mortgage, Brookfield Homes, as mortgagee, and the Developer as its assignee, have the right to cure defaults by D.R.
-Horton under the ASLD Documents.
-[The Developer is permitted under the Participation Contract to transact with its affiliated homebuilding operation in the same manner that it currently transacts business with other merchant builders (as it related to the participation payments to ASLD under the Participation Contract).]
+The Participation Contract requires Developer, to use commercially reasonable efforts to complete construction and installation of certain backbone infrastructure to support the first phase of the Auctioned Land (the "Phase 1 Infrastructure") on or before November 4, 2025, subject to extension for up to 90 days under certain circumstances and additional extensions for good cause at the discretion of the ASLD Commissioner.
+The Phase 1 Infrastructure includes the Public Infrastructure and Other Infrastructure, as defined in the Official Statement; a potable water booster facility that is part of the Other Infrastructure, as defined in the Official Statement; and certain wastewater regional facilities.
+Developer has completed construction and installation of the Phase 1 Infrastructure.
+See "THE PUBLIC INFRASTRUCTURE" and "THE OTHER INFRASTRUCTURE".